Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: The Soler model with concentrated nonlinearity

-Before we formulate the results, let us mention that a \emph{virtual level} \ac{} can be defined as a limit point of an eigenvalue family (dependent on a parameter) when this limit point no longer corresponds to a square-integrable eigenfunction.
-The virtual levels usually occur at thresholds of the essential spectrum (the endpoints of the essential spectrum or the points where the continuous spectrum changes its multiplicity), \ac{Dec 6, 2021: added:} when they are referred to as \emph{threshold resonances}.
+Before we formulate the results, let us mention that a \emph{virtual level} can be defined as a limit point of an eigenvalue family (dependent on a parameter) when this limit point belongs to the essential spectrum but not necessarily to the point spectrum (that is, it does not necessarily correspond to a square-integrable eigenfunction).
+The virtual levels usually occur at thresholds of the essential spectrum (the endpoints of the essential spectrum or the points where the continuous spectrum changes its multiplicity), when they are referred to as \emph{threshold resonances}.
 For more on the phenomenon of virtual levels, see e.g. \cite{MR544248,MR1841744,MR2598115,erdogan2019dispersive}.
-The general theory is developed in \cite{virtual-levels-review,virtual-levels}.
+The general theory of virtual levels of operators in Banach spaces is developed in \cite{virtual-levels,virtual-levels-review}.

 We start with the spectra of $L_\pm$.
 We consider the closed densely defined operator